uwspstar/FullStack/AWS-Certification/faqs.md

 - Does Amazon S3 offer a Service Level Agreement (SLA)?
 Yes.
 The Amazon S3 SLA provides for a service credit if a customer's monthly uptime percentage is below our service commitment in any billing cycle.
 - Where is my data stored?
 You specify an AWS Region when you create your Amazon S3 bucket.
 For S3 Standard, S3 Standard-IA, and S3 Glacier storage classes, your objects are automatically stored across multiple devices spanning a minimum of three Availability Zones, each separated by miles across an AWS Region.
 Objects stored in the S3 One Zone-IA storage class are stored redundantly within a single Availability Zone in the AWS Region you select.
 - Within each AWS Region, S3 operates in a minimum of three AZs, each separated by miles to protect against local events like fires, floods, etc.
+- For objects larger than 100 megabytes, customers should consider using the Multipart Upload capability.